apollo

 FAQs

-The common side effects of Emquin Syrup include changes in vision, seizures, hallucinations, muscle weakness, and feeling faint.
+The common side effects of Emquin Syrup include vomiting, nausea, hair loss, stomach pain, stomach upset, loss of appetite, diarrhoea and itchy skin.
 Most of these side effects are temporary and gradually resolve over time.
-However, consult the doctor if any of these side effects persist or worsen.
+However, please consult the doctor if any of these symptoms persist or worsen.

 Country of origin